“Christ, what’s wrong with you!” Claire yelled, “And what the hell was that?!”

 Whatever it was, it didn’t get back up.

 They waited for signs of movement outside, but there were none.
 The only sure sign of life was the chirping of crickets, and the lights coming from inside the mansion.

-She was sure she could run the distance, but that seemed foolish considering she was inside a bullet proof vehicle.
-It was much safer inside.
+She was sure she could run the distance, but that seemed foolish considering she was inside a bulletproof vehicle.

 Claire left the car first and searched the area, checking both below, above and around.
 He lifted his shoulders in a slight shrug when he found nothing.
 He seemed perplexed, knowing very well what he saw and heard.
 It was unmistakable.
 Something had been there, but it wasn’t there now.

 As he walked around the hood of the vehicle, he caught sight of something.